Yupeek/maiev/INSTALL.rst

 .. note::

-	the embeding of the repository in the swarm is possible for easy setup, but will be a problem for production. the swarm node must access the repository, so the port 5000 is natively published. if this repository is not secure, you must start docker with ``--insecure-registry docker_swarm_node:5000`` on all docker that will push to it (and then trigger the upgrade in the swarm)
+	the embeding of the repository in the swarm is possible for easy setup, but will be a problem for production. the swarm node must access the repository, so the port 5000 is published. if this repository is not secure, you must start docker with ``--insecure-registry docker_swarm_node:5000`` on all docker that will push to it (and then trigger the upgrade in the swarm)